UWCNuclear/xia4MANDELA/README.md

     xia4ids config_file calibrationFile

-Otherwise, you can run the Autosort_root script by giving it the run number to sort (first, give it permission to excute with "chmod +x Autosort_root") :
+You can also run the Autosort_root script by giving it the run number to sort (first, give it permission to excute with "chmod +x Autosort_root") :

     ./Autosort_root run_number

-**Step 3.**	To look at histograms and fit peaks with GRSISORT [see https://github.com/UWCNuclear/UbuntuSetUp]:
+**Step 3.**	To look at histograms and fit peaks with GRSISort [see https://github.com/UWCNuclear/UbuntuSetUp]:

     grsisort -l filename.root